ansys/pyensight/doc/source/calc_functions.rst

 .. note::
-    The origin part must be included in the field part list (although the output will be zero for all nodes of the origin part because it is the origin of the Euclidean distance).
-This algorithm has an execution time on the order of the number of nodes in the field parts times the number of elements in the origin part.
-While the implementation is both SOS aware and threaded, the run time is dominated by the number of nodes in the computation
+    The origin part must be included in the field part list (although the output is zero for all nodes of the origin part because it is the origin of the Euclidean distance).
+This algorithm has an execution time on the order of the number of nodes in the field parts multiplied by the number of elements in the origin part.
+While the implementation is both SOS-aware and threaded, the run time is dominated by the number of nodes in the computation.

-This function is a more accurate estimation of the distance field than :ref:`Dist2Part() <Dist2Part>` because it allows for distances between nodes and element surfaces on the origin part.
-This improved accuracy results in increased computational complexity and as a result this function can be several times slower than :ref:`Dist2Part() <Dist2Part>`.
+This function is a more accurate estimation of the distance field than the :ref:`Dist2Part() <Dist2Part>` function because it allows for distances between nodes and element surfaces on the origin part.
+This improved accuracy results in increased computational complexity.
+As a result, the ``Dist2PartElem`` function can be several times slower than the :ref:`Dist2Part() <Dist2Part>` function.

-.. list-table:: Function Arguments
+.. list-table:: **Function arguments**
     :widths:  30 70

     * - origin part